 From the first human settlements in Ireland over 9,000 years ago, to the present day, there has been steady migration between Scotland & Ulster (the northern province of the island of Ireland) by the indigenous peoples of these lands, which at the closest point are only 13 miles apart.

-The Scots who migrated to Ulster from around 1605 are generally referred to as 'Ulster-Scots', although in America they are known as 'Scots-Irish' or 'Scotch-Irish'.
+The Scots who migrated to Ulster are generally referred to as 'Ulster-Scots', although in America they are known as 'Scots-Irish' or 'Scotch-Irish'.
 These terms commonly refer to those Scots who settled in Ulster from the Plantation era onward.

 The Ulster-Scots were largely from the Lowlands & Borderlands of Scotland and were mainly Scots speaking in tongue... but there were also gaelic speaking settlers from the Highlands & west Lowlands.
 In all, they generally came from a background of subsistence tenant farming and they were mostly Presbyterian in faith.
 It can therfore be considered that anyone whose ancestors migrated from Scotland to Ulster from 1400 onward is of Ulster-Scottish descent.